-Typically, lake development began in early June at the lowest elevations.
-Total lake area increased throughout June and July, reaching a peak in the first week of August.
-Throughout July, the rate of increase was steady, with approximately 20-25 % increase in lake area from one observation to the next, in all years (Figure 2).
-From mid-August (day 220-230), the daily change rate became negative as SGLs freeze up or drain.
-However, in some years there were still individual days of increasing SGL area (positive change rate) punctuating the overall decline in SGL area towards the end of the melt season (Figure 2).
-This occurred due to periods of warm air temperature or late-season rainfall events.
-SGLs which remained at the end of the melt season (and have not drained into the firn or channels), typically froze over or became buried in snow.
-Freeze over of lakes started with a growing floe on one side or with a 'lid' in the centre and freezes outwards (Figure 3).
+(Figure 2).
+June 2017 had a relatively steady increase in SGL area, with approximately 25% daily increases in area.
+June 2018 was characterised by a see-saw pattern in expansion of lake area, with periods of fast increases in area (approximately 50% daily increases), followed by two periods of SGL lake closure (Figure 2).
+Sustained expansion of lake area only occurred after the last week of June.
+Throughout July, the rate of increase is steady, with approximately 20-25% increase in lake area from one observation to the next in all years (Figure 2).
+From mid-August (day 220-230), the daily change rate becomes negative as SGLs freeze up or drain.
+However, there are still individual days of increasing SGL area (positive change rate) punctuating the overall decline in SGL area.
+SGLs which remain at the end of the melt season (and have not drained into the firn or channels), typically freeze over or become buried in snow.

+Closure or freeze-over of lakes at the end of the melt season was later and slower in 2018 than in 2016, 2017 and 2019 (Figure 2), and some lakes even remained open at the end of the observation period in mid-September.
+Freeze over of lakes starts with a growing floe on one side or with a 'lid' in the centre and freezes outwards (Figure 3 arrows).
 In years with low snow accumulation at the start of September, the frozen, semi-spherical remains of frozen lakes can still be seen.